ryandavidhartman/ScalaSchool/edX/02-ProgrammingReactiveSystems/week03/kvstore/src/main/scala/lectures/homework.md

 1. Is used by the replicator when communicating with its partner replica:
    - Snapshot(key, valueOption, seq) is sent by the Replicator to the appropriate secondary replica to indicate a new state of the given key. valueOption has the same meaning as for Replicate messages.
 The sender of the Snapshot message shall be the Replicator.

+## Step 4
+Implement the use of persistence at the secondary replicas.

+Each replica will have to submit incoming updates to the local Persistence actor and wait for its acknowledgement before confirming the update to the requester.
+In case of the primary, the requester is a client which sent an Insert or Remove request and the confirmation is an OperationAck, whereas in the case of a secondary the requester is a Replicator sending a Snapshot and expecting a SnapshotAck back.

+The used message types are:

+* Persist(key, valueOption, id) is sent to the Persistence actor to request the given state to be persisted (with the same field description as for the Replicate message above).
+* Persisted(key, id) is sent by the Persistence actor as reply in case the corresponding request was successful; no reply is sent otherwise.
+The reply is sent to the sender of the Persist message and the sender of the Persisted message will be the Persistence Actor.